c-sabin/AdvancedGIS_Portfolio/PainPillsWV-HW3.md

 To further analyze this flow of pain pills within Mingo County, I used **ArcGIS Insights**.
 The resulting analysis can be found below:
 <iframe src="https://insights.arcgis.com/#/embed/fcb66ae589ec4d9f80b5db6acc4f5fbc" height="600px" width="970px" allowfullscreen></iframe>

+Or, follow this link to explore the dashboard in a new window: [Flow of Pain Pills to Mingo County, WV](https://insights.arcgis.com/#/embed/fcb66ae589ec4d9f80b5db6acc4f5fbc)

 ### Insights
 *What did you learn from working with these data and performing this analysis?*